alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 Exception handling provides a separation of **normal case** code, such as a sequence of clean function calls accomplishing the main goal, and **failure case** code.

-Since the search function will possibly most often fail to find any node it’s a bit of a stretch to define that as an exceptional “failure”, but doing so — the fourth approach — yields that desirable separation.
+Since the search function will possibly most often fail to find any node it’s a bit of a stretch to define that as an exceptional *contract* “failure”, but doing so — the fourth approach — yields that desirable separation.

 In order to provide a message that can aid in debugging the exception should better be a `std::runtime_error` or derived class: